 If you are really into photography, consider investing in a hand held remote for your camera, that way you control when your camera takes the photo.
 They cost around $40 at some electronic stores…maybe check that out?

-Thanks…I was wondering that too… I hope the pictures are going to be much better… Love u all..xo..xo..posted almost 5 years ago
+Thanks…I was wondering that too… I hope the pictures are going to be much better… Love u all..xo..xo..posted over 5 years ago